Chocolate Peppermint Blossoms are a soft, chewy chocolate cookies topped with white peppermint candy kisses.

-It’s nice to feel like we are savoring the season – both figuratively and literally!
-These blossom-style cookies are most often made with a peanut butter base and a chocolate Hershey’s Kiss on top, but this twist combines chocolate and peppermint.
-It’s worth seeking out the Hershey’s Kisses with Candy Cane Flavored White Chocolate to top the cookies.
+It’s nice to feel like we are savoring the season - both figuratively and literally!
+These blossom-style cookies are most often made with a peanut butter base and a chocolate Hershey’s Kiss on top, but this twist combines chocolate and peppermint (which, by the way, is one of my favorite flavor combinations, as you can see in these Peppermint Hot Cocoa Cookies).
+It’s worth seeking out the Hershey's Kisses with Candy Cane Flavored White Chocolate to top the cookies.
 I’ve been seeing them everywhere this year, and they’re totally delicious on their own.

 Ingredients for Chocolate Peppermint Blossom

 - Hershey's Kisses with Candy Cane Flavored White Chocolate - These are white chocolate and peppermint candies used on top of the cookies.
 They have tiny crystals inside like little bits of candy cane.
 They’re delicious and really make these cookies special, but any type of Hershey’s Kisses will work.